Skip to main content

 Sauna is both physical and neurological.

-Bright, blue-heavy lighting promotes alertness — the opposite of what most people want during recovery heat exposure.
+Bright, blue-heavy lighting promotes alertness — the opposite of what most people want during recovery heat exposure, especially when paired with cold plunge therapy.

 The sauna uses high-temperature fiber-optic lighting so illumination can remain calm and indirect while keeping electrical components outside the extreme environment.